Aws12505/emp_profile/docs/WeeklyScheduleAPI.md

 - Reduced payload size due to no embedded employee data
 - Use the analysis endpoint to pre-validate scheduling constraints

+### 5. API Response Handling

+- **Conditional Fields**: The API now returns cleaner responses by only including certain fields when they have meaningful values:
+  - `required_skills`: Only present when skills are actually assigned
+  - `agree_on_exception`: Only present when set to `true`
+  - `exception_notes`: Only present when there are actual notes
+- **Frontend Considerations**:
+  - Check for field existence before accessing these optional fields
+  - Use optional chaining or null checks when displaying these values
+  - Don't assume these fields will always be present in responses

 ## Example Usage

 ### JavaScript/Fetch Example